Why gas and electric prices are rising

 At a national level, there are a number of political options for tackling the problem open to Boris Johnson’s government, such as scrapping the 5 per cent VAT rate on household bills, suspending environmental levies that fund renewable energy schemes, imposing a windfall tax on oil and gas firms operating in the North Sea and expanding the aforementioned discount schemes to more families.

-“Bills are going up so much that there is a wholesale price risk which impacts the whole economy and that’s got to be a government lead, as much as we can provide ideas,” Energy UK’s chief executive Emma Pinchbeck told BBC Radio 4’s Today programme this month.
+A government-backed loan scheme of that order would cost around £5bn to £6bn, well below the £20bn demanded by the energy industry, which has already been criticial of the announcements trailed.

+Dale Vince, the boss of Ecotricity, has called the measures “far too little, far too late”.

-At least 28 British energy suppliers went bust because of the burgeoning crisis in 2021 and their surviving competitors are urging the government to intervene as a matter of urgency to save them from the same fate.
+At least 28 British suppliers went bust because of the burgeoning crisis in 2021 and their surviving competitors have repeatedly urged the government to intervene as a matter of urgency to save them from the same fate.

 Register for free to continue reading